Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 - Corgis tend to be vocal and may bark at everything they see.

-- While they are quite intelligent, Corgis are known to have a stubborn streak.
+- While quite intelligent, Corgis are known to have a stubborn streak.
 They may require some extra time and patience when it comes to training.

 - This delightful breed is known for its permanent ear-to-ear grin.
 It’s hard to find a Corgi looking down or depressed!